a2-choudhry/ai-data-analyst/readme.md

 # AI Data Analyst

-This project is an AI-powered Data Analyst assistant that accepts speech + image inputs and generates insights.
-It is containerized with Docker for easy deployment.
+AI Data Analyst is an AI-powered assistant that reads and analyzes data from user-provided speech and images, generating actionable insights in both text and audio form.
+The system combines advanced multimodal AI capabilities with a seamless Gradio interface and is fully containerized with Docker for easy deployment.

 **Features**